 - Logon the computer as an administrator or with an account that has administrator privileges. - In Windows 7, from the start menu select Start Settings Control Panel Programs and Features.
 Double-Click the Teledyne DALSA Xcelera board driver and click Remove. - In Windows 8 & Windows 10, just type Control Panel while in the start screen, or click the arrow in the lower left side to bring up the all applications window.
 Select Programs and Features, then double-click the Teledyne DALSA Xcelera board driver and click Remove. - Install the new board driver.
-Run Setup.exe if installing manually from a downloaded driver file. - If the new driver is on a Sapera Essential CD-ROM follow the installation procedure described in Sapera LT Library & Xtium2-CLHS FX8 Driver Installation. - Important: You cannot install a Teledyne DALSA board driver without Sapera LT installed on the computer.
+Run Setup.exe if installing manually from a downloaded driver file. - Important: You cannot install a Teledyne DALSA board driver without Sapera LT installed on the computer.